stuartdd/gtools/README.md

 }
 ```

-### Encryption (outFile)
+### Encryption (stdout)

-The sysout will be written to a file and encrypted using the password (key) defined in the local value 'myPw1'.
+The stdout will be written to a file and encrypted using the password (key) defined in the local value 'myPw1'.

 ``` json
 {